max3-2/pybudgetbook/README.md

 # pybudgetbook
 Organize and sort your receipts locally, use pandas power to analyze your spendings!
 But why?
 There are tons of Apps out there scanning and even some for receipts.

-TODO note that each part works by his own and describe parts

-Also, the core ideas are:
+Sure, but here are the core reasons why I built this app.
+If they are important to you, give it a try!

 <u>Reason 1: Data Privacy</u>

 Your receipts combined with some personal data are a pretty good estimator on where you are and what you are doing.
 I prefer to keep that data locally.
-This software will access any of that data since it runs locally.
+This software will never *access and send* any of that data since it runs locally.

 <u>Reason 2: Adaptability</u>

-Receipts differ for region and even for supermarket.
+Receipts differ for region and even for supermarkets.
 Here, some of the more common german stores are included.
 If something does not work, add your own reader / parser!

 <u>Reason 3: Data Analysis</u>

-The data is saved in `hdf`-files for `pandas` and can be easily exported to `csv` or any other format manually (ADD NOTE THAT READING IN HDF IS SUPPROTED!).
-So analysis is not limited to simple plots over time (even though the initial version does just that.
-Feel free to add ideas and improvements!)
+The data is saved in `hdf`-files for `pandas` and can be easily exported to `csv` or any other format manually.
+So analysis is not limited to the few plots available (even though the initial version has some important ones).
+You can easily load all your data using a simple one-liner and run all the analysis you want.
+If you find anything particular useful, let me know and I can implement that.

 Uses some icons from [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/)

-Attribute openmoji
-Add openmoji icons for buttons?
+Some emojis / incos designed by OpenMoji – the open-source emoji and icon project.
+License: CC BY-SA 4.0

 ## Current State of Functionality and Roadmap

-- Prepare receipt images for `tesseract`
+- Prepare receipt images for `tesseract` including manual rotation
-- Rotation
-- Parse receipts from german supermarkets and read items
+- Parse receipts from (german) supermarkets and read items
+- Sort data into receipt specific categories and item specific groups
 - Correct items, add important metadata
-- Save items it a dedicated folder
+- Save receipts and organize them in a dedicated folder.
-- Generate most basic analysis
+- Basic data analysis with plots
-- Export data
+- Export data to various formats

 Future

-- More types of receipts
+- More types of receipts and more languages
-- More languages
-- Better analysis tools
+- Better analysis tools and more pretty plots
-- Continous UX improvements
+- Continuous UX improvements

-## A Note on Tax classes
-ambigious, implemented is 1,2 (A,B) with 19%, %.
-ALDI vice versa is switched
-on parse.
-Else your job!

-## A Note on Language Settings
-Grouping may error, just set lang and rerun
-Dont feedback to prevent chaos

-New language: see contributing.
-Patterns (at least gen), default groups (may be empty)
+## Installation
+This is fairly easy, just run `pip install pybudgetbook`.
+Please note that a `tesseract` installation is required, the executable `tesseract` must be in the path.

 ## Tutorial
 To get started, you will need a receipt from a supermarket.
 A main criterion in